George L. Blackburn: Career

 Blackburn's research included the role of fatty acids and proteins on energy biochemistry, the nutrient effects of bioactive components on cellular and molecular function, the metabolic correlates of weight loss following surgical treatment of obesity, and the neurocognitive bases of exercise and eating behavior.
 Multidisciplinary collaborations and the dissemination of best practices in surgical, nonsurgical, and neurocognitive interventions for the treatment of obesity and obesity-related diseases are ongoing priorities.
-The launch of the Feihe Nutrition Laboratory will enable Blackburn to revisit research on foods for special dietary purposes, including the reengineering of formula diets using the new sciences of gut microbiota and probiotics.
+The launch of the Feihe Nutrition Laboratory enabled Blackburn to revisit research on foods for special dietary purposes, including the reengineering of formula diets using the new sciences of gut microbiota and probiotics.
 Blackburn investigated the most complex issues dealing with healthy living, nutrition, cancer prevention, and the role of neurocognition in eating behavior and exercise.
 He trained over 100 fellows in applied and clinical nutrition, and published 486 articles in peer-reviewed journals.

-He was one of the original Principal Investigators of the National Institute of Diabetes and Digestive and Kidney Diseases' Look AHEAD trial.
+He was one of the original principal investigators of the National Institute of Diabetes and Digestive and Kidney Diseases' Look AHEAD trial.
 It examined the effects of a lifestyle intervention designed to achieve and maintain long-term weight loss through decreased caloric intake and exercise.
-He served as the Director of an Expert Panel on Weight Loss Surgery, and on the Board of the NIH-funded Boston Obesity Nutrition Research Center.
+He served as the director of an expert panel on weight loss surgery, and on the board of the NIH-funded Boston Obesity Nutrition Research Center.
 He was the recipient of numerous grants from the NIH and other government agencies.

 Blackburn was on the editorial boards of numerous peer-reviewed journals, including the Journal of the American Medical Association (JAMA) New England Journal of Medicine, Annals of Internal Medicine, American Journal of Clinical Nutrition, Journal of Parenteral and Enteral Nutrition, American Journal of Public Health, Journal of the National Cancer Institute, and the International Journal of Obesity.
 He also serves as a reviewer for JAMA, the New England Journal of Medicine, Diabetes Care, and many other highly esteemed publications.

 Blackburn was awarded the 1988 Grace Goldsmith Award by the American College of Nutrition.
 In 1992, Blackburn was named an honorary member of the American Dietetic Association.
 In 1998, he received the Joseph Goldberger Award in Clinical Nutrition from the American Medical Association.
 In 2004, he was named a Fellow of the American Society for Nutrition in recognition of his distinguished career in nutrition.

 He was a director of EChO - Eradicate Childhood Obesity Foundation, Inc. beginning in 2015.